US Fulbright Logo

 Candidate Profile

 This grant is intended for candidates with a special interest in relevant priority issues related to Sicily and the promotion of the rule of law.
-Candidates with projects involving interdisciplinarity with other disciplines, such as Criminology, Law, Economics, Sociology, Education, and Anthropology, are invited to submit the application.
+Candidates with projects involving interdisciplinarity with other disciplines, such as Criminology, Law, Economics, Sociology, Education, and Anthropology, are invited to apply.
 Applications must be consistent with the Fondazione “Giovanni Falcone” mission and program.

 Eligibility